List of lawsuits involving Tesla, Inc.: Top Gear review

 Tesla unsuccessfully sued British television show Top Gear for its 2008 review of the Tesla Roadster (2008) in which Jeremy Clarkson could be seen driving one around the Top Gear test track, complaining about a range of only 55 mi, before showing workers pushing it into the garage, supposedly out of charge.
 Tesla filed a lawsuit against the BBC for libel and malicious falsehood, claiming that two cars were provided and that at any point, at least one was ready to drive.
-Paradoxically, the range of 55 mi was calculated by Tesla itself and supplied to Top Gear as an estimate of the car's range.
+The Top Gear producers claimed that the range of 55 mi was calculated by Tesla itself and supplied to Top Gear as an estimate of the car's range when driven hard on a track.
 In addition, Tesla said that neither car ever dropped below 25% charge, and that the scene was staged.
 However, Top Gear frequently stages scenes for comedic effect, for example by showing Jeremy Clarkson having to refuel the Jaguar XJS three times during the review of it.
 The High Court in London rejected Tesla's libel claim.
 The falsehood claims were later struck out.